Blog

 Written by

 PhD candidate and Master in Law, State and Constitution at University of Brasília (UnB).
-Professor of Law, Innovation and Technology and leader of the research group Digital Cultura Digital & Democracia at Centro Universitário de Brasília (CEUB).
 Scholarship researcher at Instituto de Referência em Internet e Sociedade (IRIS); volunteer member of Aqualtune LAB: Direito, Raça e Tecnologia; ex-President Director of Instituto Beta Internet e Democracia (IBIDEM), three NGOs that make up the Coalizão Direitos na Rede (CDR).
 Senior Public Policy Consultant of the Brazilian Chapter of the Internet Society (ISOC Brazil) for the topics Liability of Intermediaries and Encryption.
 Advisory Councilor of the research center Internetlab.
 Associate Consultant at Veredas – Estratégias em Direitos Humanos.
 Federal public servant at Tribunal Superior do Trabalho (TST), acted as manager of the collective elaboration process of the Civil Rights Framework (Marco Civil) for the Internet in Brasil at the Legislative Affairs Secretariat of the Brazilian Ministry of Justice (SAL-MJ).

 Leave a Reply